 Capacity: We considered capacity versus size.
 Big isn’t always best, but versatility caught our attention.

-Cleaning: We gave extra points to stoves that were easy to clean or could be taken apart to wash up.
+Cleaning: We gave extra points to stoves that were easy to clean or could be taken apart for washing-up.

-Added features: Added features were a bonus only where their addition outweighed extra bulk.
+Added features: These were a bonus only where their addition outweighed extra bulk.